International reactions to the Euromaidan: Television

 On Russian state television, Andrey Illarionov, a former adviser to Russian president Vladimir Putin, political scientist, is frequently heard discussing preparations for a military invasion, and has stated "Ukraine is a failed state, and the historic chance for reunification of all the Russian lands can be lost in the next couple of weeks, so we mustn't put off the solution to the Ukrainian Question."
 The phrase "the solution to the Ukrainian Question" is considered to echo Adolf Hitler's Final Solution to the Jewish question.

 Print

 Komsomolskaya Pravda led its front page on 10 December with the headline "Ukraine may split into several parts" above a map showing the country's division into four areas.
 The following day, it ran a front-page headline declaring: "Western Ukraine is preparing for civil war".

-Voice of Russia on 27 January published an article titled Ukraine: the authorities vs gangsters.
-On 14 February, Voice published an article stating that Baltic nationalists were seeking to divide Ukraine, citing Alexander Dyukov; Dykov is considered a revisionist historian (lacking an academic degree) and is persona non grata in Latvia.